 These Rhubarb Crumb Bars are incredibly easy and delicious!
-The rhubarb filling gets made within a few minutes over the stove top.
-Then the 4 ingredient buttery sugar base is also used as the streusel on top.
+The rhubarb filling gets made within a few minutes.
+The 4 ingredient buttery sugar base is also used as the streusel on top.
 It's decadent and perfect for the season!

 I'm so excited to share this easy rhubarb crumb bars recipe today!
 It is perfectly sweet and just what you need for rhubarb season.